Last updated:

 According to the June 14, 2024, North American Fire Outlook, above-normal precipitation decreased drought indices and drought-affected areas.

-As of June 28, Mexico has recorded 6,771 fires, burning over 860,000 hectares (2.1 million acres).
+As of July 7, the most recently posted update, Mexico has recorded 7054 fires, burning over 942,243 hectares (2.3 million acres).
 Fire activity is fueled by dry conditions and high temperatures, which are exacerbated by the El Niño phenomenon.

 There are several areas of ongoing support that are needed in the recovery phase from a fire.
 These include rebuilding homes or repairing damage, soil remediation, temporary housing, physical and mental health, assistance for survivors in navigating disaster recovery resources, community and economic development, agricultural support and livelihood/income support.

-People already in vulnerable situations before a disaster – older adults, undocumented and mixed-status families, people living with physical or mental health challenges, and people living in poverty – may find their circumstances worsened in the face of disaster and continue to face challenges during the recovery phase.
+People in marginalized and at-risk situations before a disaster – older adults, undocumented and mixed-status families, people living with physical or mental health challenges, and people living in poverty – may find their circumstances worsened in the face of disaster and continue to face challenges during the recovery phase.

-Organizations working with at-risk populations must have plans to mitigate the disaster’s impacts.
-These organizations are better informed about local culture than outside entities and will be on the ground for years.
+Local organizations are better informed about needs and culture than outside entities, they may be more familiar with impacted individuals and they will be on the ground for years.

 Mental health is always a significant issue following fires, especially fires that cause loss of life.
 Funders can support organizations, particularly those on the ground long-term, to provide mental health services to their communities for years to come.
 This should be broader than traditional therapists, as some ethnic or religious communities need culturally competent and supportive services.

 CDP has specific funds for wildfire needs in California and Hawaii.
-In addition, our Disaster Recovery Fund supports wildfire-affected areas in the remainder of the United States, and has a drop-down for the fires in New Mexico.
-Our Global Recovery Fund supports Canada, Mexico and other countries.
+In addition, our Disaster Recovery Fund supports wildfire-affected areas in the remainder of the United States and in Canada, and has a drop-down for the fires in New Mexico.
+Our Global Recovery Fund supports Mexico and other countries.

 Support wildfire recovery